Greater Sum Grant Partner Application

 Questions about the process?
 Visit our FAQ.

 * The Greater Sum does not invest time or money in attempts to influence legislation by propaganda, or in the direct or indirect participation in political campaigns on behalf of or in opposition to any candidate for public office.
-We do not engage in activities that would be deemed those of action organization under section 5012(c)(4) of the Code.
+We do not engage in activities that would be deemed those of action organizations under section 5012(c)(4) of the Code.

 When conducting any activities in foreign countries, we check the Office of Foreign Assets Control (OFAC) List of Specially Designated Nationals and Blocked Persons for names of individuals and entities on the list.
 We will ensure that organizational funds are not diverted to support terrorism or other non-charitable activities.
-We comply with all United States of America (US) statutes, executive orders, and regulations that restrict or prohibit US persons from engaging in transactions and dealings with designated countries, entities, or individuals, or otherwise engaging in activities, in violation of economic sanctions administered by OFAC.
+We comply with all United States of America (US) statutes, executive orders, and regulations that restrict or prohibit US persons from engaging in transactions and dealings with designated countries, entities, or individuals, or otherwise engaging in activities in violation of economic sanctions administered by OFAC.
 We will acquire from OFAC the appropriate license and registration when necessary.

 During this grant cycle, The Greater Sum is not providing grants to individuals, for-profit companies, or organizations based outside of the US.